What you'll learn studying Civil Engineering at UW-Platteville

 Discover by doing

-Whether you pursue a bachelor of science in civil engineering or choose to enroll in the certificate program, you will have access to learning opportunities both inside the classroom and through research, internships, and events at the university.
+When you pursue a bachelor of science in civil engineering, you will have access to learning opportunities both inside the classroom and through research, internships, and events at the university.